jaden5165/BasicPhonegap/README.md

 # basicphonegap
 simple mobile app

-How to create new repo from an existing project:
+-How to create new repo from an existing project:
-1. Go into the directory containing the project.
+-Go into the directory containing the project.
-2. Type (git init). *Don't type in the ()
+-Type (git init). *Don't type in the ()
-3. Type (git add <filename>) or (git add .)to add all of the relevant files.
+-Type (git add <filename>) or (git add .)to add all of the relevant files.
-4. You’ll probably want to create a .gitignore file right away, to indicate all of the files you don’t want to track.
-Use git 5.  add .gitignore, too.
+-You’ll probably want to create a .gitignore file right away, to indicate all of the files you don’t want to track.
+Use git add .gitignore, too.
-6. Type (git commit -m "meangingdul message").
+-Type (git commit -m "meangingdul message").

 Connect it to github:
 1.  type (git remote add origin git@github.com:username/new_repo)